codaubianca/codaubianca/README.md

 ### Hi there 👋

-⏳ I'm currently working on my bachelor thesis on the subject of *Inconspicuous Adversarial Patches against Object Detection* with PyTorch.
+⏳ I'm currently working on my bachelor thesis on the subject of *Inconspicuous Adversarial Patches against Object Detection* (PyTorch).
 😄 Pronouns: she/her
 <!--
 **codaubianca/codaubianca** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.